 Trekking Guides in Nepal

-Unless you are a confident hiker, trekker I do not suggest you on trekking in Nepal alone.
+Unless you are a confident hiker, trekker I do not suggest you trekking in Nepal alone.
 Having a trekker by your side is sure of a boon to us in the trek.
 But let’s talk about what happens when we go without a trekking guide.

-Besides all these risks, the trekking guide will provide you a knowledge of his prior treks to you.
+Besides all these risks, the trekking guide will provide you a knowledge of his prior treks.
 Along with that, you get to listen to stories, myths, legends about the paths that you travel by.
 They are frequently walking the routes ups and down.
 So, you can go for the short cuts, the best spots in the trek, the hidden viewpoints for just about $40 or $30 per day.
 The guides know, what to do in case of emergencies, where the best foods are, what are the safest routes.
-Luckily, just a guide can give you so confidence that, you will be unbeatable for the trek.
+Luckily, just a guide can give you so confident that, you will be unbeatable for the trek.
 You will gain the courage to do that.
 Who doesn’t like stories?
 I am sure, the guides have tons of them.

 Sometimes, the guides only take their charge.
 If you are going without a trekking agency then maybe you have to pay for the trekker’s food and lodging too.
 But in some regions, the guides are given free food for bringing the customers to their hotels.
 That’s only the case when you are traveling individually not through any trekking agency.
 But if you are trekking through trekking agencies then everything is set up for you.
 With a guide by your side, it will become much easier than without the guide.
 The hassle of finding a way, then being not sure about it, planning to accommodate after a day of trekking doesn’t sound much of a vacation.
 And only for just a few dollars, you won’t take that hassle and burden onto you, when you have come to enjoy right?

 Besides, all that, I genuinely suggest you have a guide along with you when you trek.
-Even in the city areas, where the streets are itself a maze.
+Even in the city areas, where the streets are themselves a maze.
 And plus, without a guide, your tour will be just a movie without audio.
 I mean, I know you get to see those pretty pictures, monuments, crafts, architecture and you will like it.
 But, without audio, I will say without the history, without its amazing tales, without its legends, the movie will not be quite interesting right if you didn’t get the story?
-So, I would say if it’s in the Himalayas, or the hurdles in the cities, I think a tour guide or a trekking guide will come handfull.
+So, I would say if it’s in the Himalayas, or the hurdles in the cities, I think a tour guide or a trekking guide will come to a handful.
 If you are planning a trip to Nepal, why don’t you check out how the tour guides will help you and their rates.
 Last time one of my friends visited Everest Base Camp, and he says budgeting a tour guide before was a good idea.
 Check out other packages as well, where you will have the guide details as well.